Frequently Asked Questions

 What makes this hymnal unique?

-First of all, the hymnal retains the original language of the hymns, with no politically driven language.
+First of all, the hymnal retains the traditional language of the hymns, with no politically driven language.
 The very few changes in texts are poetic or practical choices.

 Secondly, as far as we know, the St. Michael Hymnal is still the only Catholic hymnal in this country that includes (and has included since the first edition) substantially the entire contents of “Jubilate Deo,” the collection of Gregorian chants that Pope Paul VI sent to all bishops in 1976, asking that they be preserved.